zhanglongx/Transit/README.md

 Transit is a package for TCP forwarding

-It's different from gerneral TCP proxy forwarding tools, such as Nginx reverse proxy.
+It's different from general TCP proxy forwarding tools, such as Nginx reverse proxy.
 Transit's behaviors are more like a TCP listener.
 Unlike Nginx which can only perform one-direction TCP forwarding, Transit can perform two-directions TCP forwarding.